Robin Thicke, Paula Patton About To Settle Custody Battle Over Son Julian

-Robin Thicke and Paula Patton are close to settling their custody battle over their 6-year-old son Julian, the TMZ reports.
+Robin Thicke and Paula Patton are close to settling their custody battle over their six-year-old son Julian, TMZ reports.

 Sources close to the estranged pair claimed that Patton already gave Thicke the go-signal to spend more time with their son.
 They reportedly came to the realization that their legal battles are taking an emotional toll on Julian and that it’s probably wiser to work toward a settlement.